syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Table-Of-Contents.md

 ---
-title: Working with Table Of Contents
+title: Working with Table Of Contents | Syncfusion
 description: This section illustrates how to insert and update the Table Of Content in a Word document
 platform: file-formats
 control: DocIO